 Electoral laws determine membership in the demos, that is, in the set of people who can participate in elections and referenda via voting and candidacy rights.
 As such, they are of crucial importance for democratic inclusion and electoral democracy.
 However, the comparative measurement of the franchise lags behind its theoretical and empirical significance.
-Seen from a comprehensive perspective existing indicators have several shortcomings, among them conflation of several categories of potential voters (e.g. Merkel and Bochsler et al. 2014: 43-4), focus on criteria dominant in non-democracies (e.g. Coppedge et al. 2014: 46; Wig et al. 2015), conflation of legal and demographic aspects (e.g. Paxton et al. 2003), rough scaling (e.g. MIPEX Political Participation / Electoral Rights indicators; Huddleston and Niessen 2011), reducing access conditions to basic eligibility (e.g. Earnest 2006, 2015 in relation to non-citizen residents), and most generally, a sole focus on legislative elections, ignoring thus other types of elections and often also not taking into account different levels of government (e.g. Collver and Vathi 2007; IDEA 2007, in relation to non-resident citizens).
+Seen from a comprehensive perspective existing indicators have several shortcomings, among them conflation of several categories of potential voters (e.g. Merkel and Bochsler et al. 2014: 43-4), focus on criteria dominant in non-democracies (e.g. Coppedge et al. 2014: 46; Wig et al. 2015), conflation of legal and demographic aspects (e.g. Paxton et al. 2003), rough scaling (e.g. MIPEX Political Participation / Electoral Rights indicators; Huddleston and Niessen 2011), reducing rights to basic eligibility without considering access conditions (e.g. Earnest 2006, 2015 in relation to non-citizen residents), and most generally, a sole focus on legislative elections, thus ignoring other types of elections and often also not taking into account different levels of government (e.g. Collyer and Vathi 2007; IDEA 2007, in relation to non-resident citizens).
 Of course, some these shortcomings are due to the specific focus of the studies or projects that use these indicators.
-However, given its theoretical and empirical significance, we are convinced that a more general, fine-grained, differentiated, and comprehensive set of comparative indicators on electoral laws is useful to further advance research on questions about the boundaries of the demos in contemporary democracies.
+However, given the theoretical and empirical significance of the issues involved, we are convinced that a more general, fine-grained, differentiated, and comprehensive set of comparative indicators on electoral laws is useful to further advance research on questions about the boundaries of the demos in contemporary democracies.